LouisDSC/kotlin-web-site/docs/topics/kmm/kmm-integrate-in-existing-app.md

 ![iOS project in Android Studio](ios-project-in-as.png){width=194}

-You can rename `simpleLoginIOS` to `iosApp` for consistency with other top-level directories of your cross-platform project.
+You can rename the `simpleLoginIOS` directory to `iosApp` for consistency with other top-level directories of your cross-platform project.

 ![Renamed iOS project directory in Android Studio](ios-directory-renamed-in-as.png){width=194}